Reblochon J.cathala Ot Le Grand BornandReblochon J.cathala Ot Le Grand Bornand

 Dairy Reblochon and farmhouse Reblochon

-• cheese is made once a day
+• the cheese is made once a day

 • the milk used is collected from several farms

-• making can be mechanised
+• production can be mechanised

 • the cheese is made twice a day, just after milking